 The Authority is currently authorized by its Board and the statutes of the Commonwealth to invest funds of the Authority.
-The Authority's Retirement Trust was established outside of the Trust Agreement and is invested given the three objectives of safety, return on investment, and liquidity.
-The Board will support the investment of the Retirement Trust consistent with applicable law.
 The Board shall establish investment policy, but delegate to the Finance and Audit Committee of the Authority to direct an investment advisor.